 This goes true for companies of all types and sizes.
 While smaller companies have more opportunities to pivot rapidly, they also have the most to lose.
-Since this network of business rarely moves as a single unified entity, which makes large organizations in the most trouble with implementation.
+Since this network of business rarely moves as a single unified entity, which makes large organizations in most trouble with implementation.
 As a result, some departments and locations will eventually lag.

 While you start to develop a business case, reach out to your intended users and solicit their feedback, regardless of who you are.
-Build your case around the most difficult activities by focusing on the pain points of the intersection.
+Build your case around the most difficult activities by focusing on the pain points of intersection.
 When you build a business use case, have answers to questions like what do you stand to gain and what do you stand to lose?
 Is it possible to compare which one is more significant than the other?

 When you develop a business case like this, you’re obviously looking for a return on investment (ROI), which is a statistic.
-So, always create a business case that will have the software implementation project’s returns lower than others in the expectation list.
+So, always create a business case which will have the software implementation project’s returns lower than others in the expectation list.

 Step 2.
 Choose the Right Vendor for your Software

-As the next step in your software implementation strategy, your vendor plays a vital player.
+As a next step in your software implementation strategy, your vendor plays a vital player.
 The level to which your vendor will support your implementation (and at what implementation cost ) vary but that doesn’t mean you shouldn’t try to get as much help as possible from them.

 - What is the scalability of the app you developed?
 What are the future updates and how are upgrades done?